clouducate/awsvpcb/README.md

 FirewallRules-Port(required): Can be "all" or specific port number or port range with hyphen in between (e.g. "137-139")

 FirewallRules-SourceGroup(required): The source (for "inbound" rules) or destination (for "outbound" rules) for this firewall rule in CIDR notation

+HavocCircusUsed(required): This must be "true" or "false" to indicate whether the Havoc Circus service should be started.
+Use of this service is not included in any samples as it's considered a legacy feature.

 DNSEntriesFile(required): This is the location of the json file that includes the DNS entries to apply to Route 53 when the assignment is created.
 The path is relative to the "secfiles" directory and/or the AWS S3 bucket where the manifest exists